mariagoann/migrasi_database/README.md

 # migrasi_database
-migrasi database from old structure to new structure
+migrasi database from old structure to new structure, with select all data from ol database, re-structure with new data insert into new database.